PCLLAB/create-exp/README.md

 pnpm changeset
 ```

-The `publish.yml` workflow will create pull request to version the package.
+The `release.yml` workflow will create pull request to version the package.

 Merging the pull request will cause an automatic publish to NPM.

-#### REMINDER npm token expires August 1, 2023
+### REMINDER npm token expires August 1, 2023

+The `release` workflow will stop working.
+Update the Github secret `NPM_TOKEN` for the environment specified by `release.yml`.
+Or just publish to npm manually.